Comprehensive guides

 Drugs

-General rule : You can carry your personal medication provided you have a legible prescription from your doctor, with your name clearly indicated, preferably in English or French.
+General rule : you can carry your personal medication provided you have a legible prescription from your doctor, with your name clearly indicated, preferably in English or French.

 Medications strictly prohibited Even with a medical prescription, some medications cannot be imported at all: